xt0fer/reveal-slides/md/intro-to-oop.md

 ##Naming conventions

-* Life is already hard enough, lets not add complexity where there need not be any.
+* Life is already hard enough, let's not add complexity where there need not be any.
 Name things what they are.
-Sure we all love the idea of naming every variable after our favorite 80s cartoon characters, but eventually we will forget what String panthero5000 is in reference too.
+Sure, we all love the idea of naming every variable after our favorite 80s cartoon characters, but eventually we will forget what String panthero5000 is in reference too.

 -
 -

 ##this keyword

-* The this keyword is used to force a object to call itself.
-Even though its considered poor form to use it to reference instance variables unless its essential for clarity.
+* The **this** keyword is used to force an object to call itself.
+However, it's considered poor form to use it to reference instance variables unless it's essential for clarity.

 ```
 public void setValue(String value){